ericdahl/velocity-2015-notes/README.md

     - if people feel like they aren't being treated fairly, cynicism and burnout result
     - people must think they are being treated fairly (if they are but they don't think they are, it doesn't count)
   - values
-    - what you're doing shouldnt' be in conflict with what you value
+    - what you're doing shouldn't be in conflict with what you value
     - leads to "erosion of soul"
 - standard approach for burnout is to ask "what's wrong with this person?" or "how to fix this person?"
   - usually it's more widespread than one person